 In 2014 — already having proven himself (with films such as Los muertos and Liverpool) a master of so-called neo-neorealism (characterized by the blurring of distinctions between fiction and documentary, actor and character, and narrative and observation) — Lisandro Alonso made a bold move in his career with the release of Jauja, a dreamlike fable that proved him comfortable in a register that is tonally very different from his earlier films.
-What still links Jauja to Alonso’s earlier works, is a penchant for heightened realism — in which he emphasises off-screen spaces and receding backgrounds, through image, sound and narrative — that “builds a bridge between a civilized modern world and an alternate primitive and barbaric world to which the former feels drawn and watches with fascination.”‘Into the Unknown’, Quintín, Film Comment, September/October 2014
+What still links Jauja to Alonso’s earlier works, is a penchant for heightened realism — in which he emphasises off-screen spaces and receding backgrounds, through image, sound and narrative — that builds “a bridge between a civilized modern world and an alternate primitive and barbaric world to which the former feels drawn and watches with fascination.”‘Into the Unknown’, Quintín, Film Comment, September/October 2014

+Lisandro Alonso is the most maverick of the many mavericks of the New Argentine Cinema — not only because as a young man he started making films totally under his own steam, but because his style is so utterly uncompromising, focusing on people who live on the farthest margins of Argentine society.
 This symposium proposes to examine Alonso’s cinema, its specific production context and aesthetic strategies, focussing on its freedom from restrictions of generic cinema (psychological realism, causal narration…).

 All talks will be held in English.

 Tickets can be booked by sending an e-mail to email@example.com (click the button at the top of the page).
 General admission is 10€, students only pay 5€.